Duet Mania: Music career

 brought them the biggest success.
 The song became a Golden Hit of BG Radio and it was part of two CD compilations – “Club Attack” and “Love songs for loved people”.
 “Ne iskam, ne moga” is considered a Bulgarian evergreen song.
-Their 1st album “Ne e istina” was released in October, 1999.
+Their 1st album “Ne e istina” was released in October 1999.

-In the year of 2000 they were pronounced "Best Duet of 2000" by “Art Rock Center”, Bulgaria.
+In 2000, they were pronounced "Best Duet of 2000" by “Art Rock Center”, Bulgaria.
 The same year the sisters participated in the "World Championships of Performing Arts" held in Los Angeles, CA and grabbed the 1st prize and the gold with the song “When you believe” in the category for female pop duet.
-During the event the sisters were noticed by some local record labels, TV-commercials production companies, model agencies who were interested working with them and who offered them to sign contracts starting from September, 2001.
-On September 11, 2001 the World Trade Center in New York City was destroyed in a terrorist attack and many people died.
+During the event the sisters were noticed by some local record labels, TV-commercials production companies, model agencies who were interested working with them and who offered them to sign contracts starting from September 2001.
+On 11 September 2001, the World Trade Center in New York City was destroyed in a terrorist attack and many people died.
 The tragedy prevented the sisters from returning to America and the desire of pursuing their dreams there was deeply buried.
 The same year the girls started a new Las Vegas style show and named it “Shake Mania”.
 The show was created especially for the cruise company Color Line.